cdp-trial-patterns/data-in-motion/03_resize_image.md

  --data-binary "@/Users/alim/Desktop/test.png" \
  --output /tmp/my_resized_image.png
  ```
- A resized image based on your parameters should be created in your output directory.
+ A resized image based on your parameters is created in your output directory.

  ---
  **Note:**